 Those were my childhood days – the 1980’s an age aspiring to learn and explore new things and innovations.
 Adding to this was my anna (my father Dr.H.A.Parshwanath), an ever active person with full of energy always around me to quench my curiosity.
 Though I was not much aware of the world around, somewhere in the corner of my mind I always wanted to learn and experiment new things.
 Adding to the instinct it was my natural desire to travel.
 Without any further thought I always used to accompany anna or amma whereever they go.
-There is not a single had not visited in Dharwad district.
 I also used to attend several programs during this period.
-Thanks to Anna; he used to take me to almost all kinds of activities whether it might be a drama rehearsal, the dramas he used to enact or social & religious gatherings where he was an invited speaker or might be visit to a village as a part of his field work.
+Thanks to Anna; he used to take me to almost all kinds of activities whether it might be a drama rehearsal, the dramas he used to enact or socio religious gatherings where he was invited as a speaker or might be visit to a village as a part of his field work.
 Of all these, the Dashalakshana Parva celebrations and the related travel that used to take place was very unique.

 Every day at around 5 to 5.30 pm the Jain scholars, speakers and leaders of the community from Hubli were taken out in one or two vehicles to nearby villages with Jain population to speak about Dashalakshana parva.
 Since dad used to give lectures about Dashalakshana parva and Jainism.
 He was invited on many occasions.
 Sometimes dad used to take me to those places and occasionally my mother and little sister also used to accompany.
 By the time we reached the nearest village it used to be around 6 to 6.30 pm.
 After the regular servings, religious gathering would start with formal introduction of the speakers and dignitaries.
 The speakers would speak about that day’s Dashalakshana dharma and Jainism.
 This would continue for about an hour or so and would wind up at around 7 or 7.30 pm.
 Soon after that the group used to head towards the near by village with Jain population.
 Again a similar religious gathering would take place in the 2nd village.
 By the time this was concluded it would be around 9 or 9.30 pm.
 Following this the team used to return back to Hubli and by the time we reached home it used to be about 10 or 10.30 pm.
 On many instances if the villages were nearer then a visit to the 3rd village would also happen.
 In such an instance we would reach home very late and even midnights.